Medical Practitioner Workforce Plan for Queensland

 The MPWP4Q was developed to provide a clear vision and strong framework for securing Queensland’s medical practitioner workforce at the time and into the future.

-Since the release of the MPWP4Q in 2017, funding of approximately $5 million per annum has been committed to a broad range of initiatives designed to address medical workforce challenges primarily associated with the maldistribution of the workforce, both geographically and in terms of specialties in undersupply.
+Since the release of the MPWP4Q, funding of approximately $5 million per annum has been committed to a broad range of initiatives designed to address medical workforce challenges primarily associated with the maldistribution of the workforce, both geographically and in terms of specialties in undersupply.

 The initial iteration of the MPWP4Q identified the following high level strategic priorities and initiatives for immediate action: